gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ---

 ### 9. Weak coupling can be represented without premature collapse
-Cycles 4–5 suggest the architecture can distinguish between:
+Cycles 4–6 suggest the architecture can distinguish between:
 - a new provisional source
 - a weak coupling candidate
 - a stable joint choreography
-- and a dissolved relational hypothesis
+- a dissolved relational hypothesis
+- and a reopened but still provisional joint interpretation

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycle 5, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–6, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.

 What survived was not what was initially plausible, but what remained coherent enough.
+What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.

 This suggests that coherence is not merely a measured field property in the schema.
 It is beginning to function as the effective driver of revision and selection.

 That is highly relevant to the RGPx framing of the prototype.

+---

+### 11. The architecture can both reject and re-admit relational hypotheses
+Cycles 5 and 6 together are especially important.

+- Cycle 5 showed disciplined rejection of an unsupported weak coupling
+- Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again

+This suggests the architecture is not simply drifting toward complexity or falling back to independence.
+It can move in both directions depending on which interpretation coherence supports.

 ---